Children's diabetes

 Please note: The Mint wing is accessible from South Wharf Road.

-If your child is attending for a continuous glucose monitoring (CGM) attachment, they should attend the paediatric short stay unit (PSSU) on the seventh floor of the Queen Elizabeth Queen Mother (QEQM) building at St Mary’s Hospital.
+If your child is attending for a CGM attachment, they should attend the paediatric short stay unit (PSSU) on the seventh floor of the Queen Elizabeth Queen Mother (QEQM) building at St Mary’s Hospital.

 Before your appointment

 You should attend all appointments with your child if they are under the age of 16.
-Carers and friends are also welcome to attend.
-You are welcome to ask for a chaperone for your child’s appointment and we will endeavour to provide one for you.
+Carers and friends are also welcome.
+You may request a chaperone, and we will do our best to provide one.

-Please remember to bring your child’s blood glucose meters, food diary, insulin pen and hypo treatment to their standard appointments.
+Remember to bring: blood glucose meters, food diary, insulin pen, and hypo treatment.

 During your appointment

-Appointments usually take between 30 minutes and one hour depending on the reason for the appointment.
-The length of time will be discussed with you prior to your child’s appointment.
+Appointments usually last between 30 minutes and one hour, depending on the reason.
+This will be confirmed beforehand.

 After your appointment

-If your child is already a patient with our service, please call their key worker with any concerns or problems or call 020 3312 6482.
+If your child is already known to our team, contact their key worker or call 020 3312 6482 with any concerns.

-Please use NHS e-Referrals to refer a patient to our children's diabetes service, which can be accessed via children's endocrinology on NHS e-Referrals.
+Please use NHS e-Referrals to refer a patient to our children's diabetes service, listed under children’s endocrinology.

 Secondary care